tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 color(blue).

 %
-% vertices A and B are neighbors if they are adjacent
+% Vertices A and B are neighbors if they are adjacent
 % and have different colors
 %
 neighbor(A, B) :-